econrad003/maze4c/doc/Algorithms/binary_growing_tree.md

 ...
 >>>
 ```
-Note that I would have printed the status if fewer than 35 passages were carved.
+Note that the script would have displayed the status if fewer than 35 passages were carved.

 And I succeeded to fail on 8×8:
 ```